Skip to content

 Members

-Title, Name: PD Dr. Jürgen Altmann
+Name: PD Dr. Jürgen Altmann

 Occupation: Researcher at TU Dortmund University

-Biography: Jürgen Altmann is a physicist and peace researcher.
+Description: Jürgen Altmann is a physicist and peace researcher.
 Since 1985 he has studied scientific-technical problems of disarmament.
 An experimental focus is on automatic sensor systems for co-operative verification of disarmament and peace agreements and for IAEA safeguards for an underground final repository.
 A second focus is on military-technology assessment and preventive arms control.
 Major studies have dealt with laser weapons, ballistic missile defense, microsystems technology, nanotechnology, non-lethal weapons and armed uninhabited vehicles, in particular autonomous weapon systems.

-Title, Name: Dr. Christoph Beischl
+Name: Dr. Christoph Beischl

 Occupation: Research Fellow at the London Institute of Space Policy and Law (ISPL)

-Biography: Christoph is the Associate Deputy Director of the London Institute of Space Policy and Law (ISPL).
+Description: Christoph is the Associate Deputy Director of the London Institute of Space Policy and Law (ISPL).
 His current research focuses on UK and East Asian Space Policy and Law; Institutionalised Space Cooperation; Space Terminology; Responsible Behaviour in Space, from Space Safety to Space Security, including Cybersecurity; and ‘Privacy’ Considerations in the Space Sector.
 He is also a Physics Academic Visitor at Imperial College London, and a member of the International Institute of Space Law (IISL) and the German ‘SichTRaum’ space research network.
 He served as Co-Lead of the Space Law and Policy Project Group of the Space Generation Advisory Council (SGAC) from 2016-2019.
 He holds a PhD from the Institute of Advanced Legal Studies (IALS), University of London, having examined the potential to establish an Asian Space Agency.
 He graduated with a Magister Artium in Political Science (Major), Law and Modern & Contemporary History (Minors) from the University of Munich, Germany.

-Title, Name: Maximilian Bertamini
+Name: Maximilian Bertamini

 Occupation: PhD candidate and research associate at the Institute for International Law of Peace and Armed Conflict (IFHV) at Ruhr-University Bochum

-Biography: Maximilian Bertamini is an international lawyer specializing in general international law, legal theory and international outer space law.
+Description: Maximilian Bertamini is an international lawyer specializing in general international law, legal theory and international outer space law.
 In his dissertation he examines the legality of property acquisition in space by states and private entities in light of the relation between sovereignty and property.
 His research focus and interests besides his PhD project include human rights and the international law of treaties.
 In previous publications and blog posts he dealt inter alia with the application of international humanitarian law to outer space and legal aspects regarding the use of anti-satellite-missiles.
 Mr. Bertamini is also a co-chair of SichTRaum’s research cluster for the sustainable use of outer space as part of the natural environment.

-Title, Name: Dr.-Ing.
+Name: Dr.-Ing.
 Vitali Braun

 Occupation: Space Debris Engineer at the European Space Agency’s Space Debris Office

-Biography: After finishing his aerospace engineering studies in 2010, Vitali joined the team at the Institute of Aerospace Systems, Technische Universität Braunschweig, as a research associate to study the modelling of the space debris environment.
+Description: After finishing his aerospace engineering studies in 2010, Vitali joined the team at the Institute of Aerospace Systems, Technische Universität Braunschweig, as a research associate to study the modelling of the space debris environment.
 In that period he worked on the development of software to facilitate risk assessments for space missions but also to study potential scenarios for the evolution of the space debris environment.
 Besides his support to university courses and teaching, he also began to focus on the domain of space surveillance and tracking, where he graduated with a Dr.-Ing. in 2016.
 Since 2015, he is working at ESA’s Space Debris Office on the continuous development of the European space debris reference model MASTER as well as the related software suite DRAMA, which is used by organisations world-wide in the compliance assessment of space missions with space debris mitigation requirements.

-Title, Name: Michael Clormann, M.A.
+Name: Michael Clormann, M.A.

 Occupation: Officer for co-creative Innovation at the Knowledge Transfer Agency of the University of Hamburg

-Biography: Michael Clormann advises and implements participative research activities and public engagement effort at the University of Hamburg and beyond.
+Description: Michael Clormann advises and implements participative research activities and public engagement effort at the University of Hamburg and beyond.
 Before his current occupation there, he was a scientific associate at the Department of Science, Technology and Society at the Technical University of Munich and a lecturer at the Munich School of Engineering.
 His recently concludes dissertation project analyzes opportunities of future innovation and sustainability cultures within the European space sector.
 His scientific expertise is in Science and Technology Studies (STS) and specifically focusses on the issues of space debris and New Space innovation.
 His efforts as an innovation practitioner aim at shaping future European space policies to include stakeholder and citizen participation.

-Title, Name: Dr. Enrico Fels
+Name: Dr. Enrico Fels

 Occupation: Managing Director of the Center for Advanced Security, Strategic and Integration Studies (CASSIS) at the University of Bonn

-Biography: Enrico Fels studied political science, economics, sociology, and German studies in Münster, Bochum, and Canberra; 2008 T.B.
+Description: Enrico Fels studied political science, economics, sociology, and German studies in Münster, Bochum, and Canberra; 2008 T.B.
 Millar Scholar in Strategic and Defence Studies at the Australian National University (ANU); PhD 2016 in Bonn on the rise of China, the Sino-US rivalry and the power shift in Asia-Pacific; Visiting lecturer and researcher at the Helmut-Schmidt-Universität Hamburg, the ANU, the University of Tokyo (Tōdai) and the Andrássy-University Budapest.
 His space-oriented research interests lie on the strategic rivalry of old and new actors in space and the relationship of security and sustainability in this increasingly contested realm.

-Title, Name: Marieluna Frank, M.A.
+Name: Marieluna Frank, M.A.

 Occupation: Research Assistant and Ph.D.
 Candidate at the Chair for Global Governance, Zeppelin Universität Friedrichshafen

-Biography: In her research, Marieluna Frank investigates the role of non-state actors in the high seas, outer space, and Antarctica.
+Description: In her research, Marieluna Frank investigates the role of non-state actors in the high seas, outer space, and Antarctica.
 In this framework, she is particularly interested in sustainability, environment and intergenerational justice.
 Before coming to the Zeppelin University, Marieluna Frank worked as an assistant at the permanent EU Delegation to the United Nations in Geneva.
 Previously, she studied International Law, Human Rights and Political Science in Venice, Luxembourg and Konstanz.
 Her research aims to promote social discourse regarding the importance of the high seas, Antarctica, and outer space.

-Title, Name: Christian Gerl, MSc, MA
+Name: Christian Gerl, M.Sc., M.A.

 Occupation: Technology Risk Consultant at Ernst & Young GmbH & seminar facilitator at IFSH Hamburg

-Biography: Christian Gerl works as consultant in the area of information security and compliance, IT audit, IT strategy and transformation with companies and operators of critical infrastructure.
+Description: Christian Gerl works as consultant in the area of information security and compliance, IT audit, IT strategy and transformation with companies and operators of critical infrastructure.
 He studied the Master of Science in Politics, Economics and Philosophy (PEP) at the University of Hamburg and the Master of Arts in Peace and Security Studies (MPS) at IFSH Hamburg.
 Having his astronaut dreams in mind, he wrote his master’s thesis in the MPS program about the question how the protection of space systems can be increased in the short- and long-run in the so-called “NewSpace era”.
 For his second master’s thesis in the PEP program, he switched back to earth and zoomed in on diplomacy as an institution in international relations.
 He developed a classification scheme for the plethora of understandings about diplomacy, gave an overview of the history of diplomacy over its 5.000 years history and analyzed the current trends in diplomacy towards the “Digital Diplomacy” concept of our times.

 Christian is engaged in various voluntary work and nurtures a vast network in the professional, political and academic world.
 He developed a seminar about Digital Diplomacy which he offers once per semester at IFSH.
 He is also regional coordinator of the German Council on Foreign Relations (DGAP)’s young professional branch and co-chair of the MPS Alumni Association and an informal member of the European Science Diplomacy Cluster.
 In his free time, he loves to sail on the Alster in Hamburg or across oceans aboard the sailtraining vessel “Roald Amundsen” as lead seaman.